|Ordered||28 May 1940|

 |Laid down||25 Feb 1941||AG Weser, Bremen (werk 1020)|

 |Launched||10 Dec 1941|

 |Successes||2 ships sunk, total tonnage 13,298 GRT|

 Missing since 23 Aug 1944 in the Bay of Biscay west of Bordeaux, France in approximate position 44.00N, 02.00W.

 Her loss to mines as listed in many sources is not very likely.
 56 dead (all hands lost).

 27 Apr 1943.

-There is an interesting video on Youtube showing this incident among other things.
+There is an interesting video on Youtube concerning this incident (among other things).

 Men lost from U-boats

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-180 did not suffer any casualties (we know of) until the time of her loss.